Leaked e-mail: Did Bosasa donate R100k to journo fund?

 “I was not aware of that and the only person you should ask is Adriaan Basson on this.
 Basson created the crowdfunding.
 I honestly got no idea where the money was from.”

-The SABC 8 comprised journalists Vuyo Mvoko‚ Thandeka Gqubule‚ Suna Venter‚ Krivani Pillay‚ Lukhanyo Calata‚ Foeta Krige‚ Jacques Steenkamp and Busisiwe Ntuli‚ who at the time had been suspended by the state broadcaster with no pay for speaking out against censorship of protest footage.
+The SABC 8 comprised of journalists Vuyo Mvoko, Thandeka Gqubule, Suna Venter, Krivani Pillay, Lukhanyo Calata, Foeta Krige, Jacques Steenkamp and Busisiwe Ntuli, who at the time had been suspended by the state broadcaster with no pay for speaking out against censorship of protest footage .

-The campaign was launched by News24 editor Adriaan Basson‚ who was quoted at the time as saying: “It’s been incredibly humbling to see so many people putting their money where their mouths are for our colleagues ... in less than 12 hours we have raised more than R240‚000 for these eight brave journalists and friends.”
+The campaign was launched by Basson, who was quoted at the time as saying: “It’s been incredibly humbling to see so many people putting their money where their mouths are for our colleagues ... in less than 12 hours we have raised more than R240,000 for these eight brave journalists and friends.”

-A senior source at Bosasa‚ now named African Global‚ said: “R100‚000 had to be paid to assist the journalists.
+A senior source at Bosasa, now named African Global, said: “R100,000 had to be paid to assist the journalists.
 It was a good cause but the pressure was unbearable as I had to return from sick leave to monitor and assist in releasing the money.
-The money was eventually paid to the cause.”
+The money was eventually paid to the cause,” said the employee, who did not want to be named because he had not been authorised to speak to the media.

 “The money was not only paid to politicians but to journalists who are today reporting about Bosasa – they got something.”

-Note: Editor's Note: Please note that the full comment from the SABC 8 has been added to the updated version of this article.